MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-fs/operations/configure-TS-TD-certs-ad-fs.md

 ---
 title: Obtain and configure token signing and token decryption certificates for AD FS
-description: Learn about tasks and procedures you can perform to ensure your AD FS token signing and token decryption certificates are up to date.
+description: Learn about tasks and procedures you can perform to ensure your Azure Directory Federation Services (AD FS) token signing and token decryption certificates are up to date.
 author: jenfieldmsft
-ms.author: billmath
+ms.author: wscontent
 manager: amycolannino
 ms.date: 06/13/2023
 ms.topic: article
+ms.contributor: billmath
 ---

 # Obtain and configure TS and TD certificates for AD FS